 In addition, my laboratory is determining the extent to which marrow-derived cells can differentiate into epithelial cells (termed adult cell plasticity) and assessing how this correlates with tissue damage, as well as the mechanisms by which it occurs.

-- Defining the molecular mechanism(s) that regulate gene expression during developmental hematopoiesis
+- Defining the molecular mechanism(s) that regulate gene expression during successive stages of hematopoiesis

 - Exploring mechanisms of leukemogenesis

 - Pluripotent stem cell differentiation into functional parathyroid cells

 - Understanding how adult lung epithelial progenitor cell self renewal and differentiation is controlled